-The Authority has estimated \$3M (25%) as a loss of T2 parking revenue and proposed an alternate incentive structure.
-Following the June 13, 2016 board meeting, staff met with Ace regarding the incentive structure and both parties conceptually agree that in the event of a contract extension, we will endeavor to a negotiate performance-based incentive structure.
-Terms of the Authority's proposed incentive structure which were not agreed to by Ace include the following:

-- Ace would provide comprehensive analyses and work with Authority Staff on the viability of implementing revenue enhancement proposals. - Any such proposals jointly agreed to be implemented would be funded by Ace. - In the event total parking revenue in FY 2017 exceeds total actual parking revenue for FY 2016, the Authority would reimburse Ace the amount(s) expended by Ace on such projects. - In the event revenue enhancement proposals introduced by Ace are implemented and prove to successfully enhance parking revenue by more than \$1 million in total in FY 2017, Ace would be eligible to receive an incentive payment equal to 10% of the parking revenue which is in excess of the FY 2016 total actual parking revenue.
-The incentive for FY 2017 would cap at \$250,000.

-For purposes of determining eligibility for reimbursement of project costs and the incentive payment described in the bullets above: In the event enplanements increase by more than 3% for FY 2017 versus FY 2016, the total actual parking revenue threshold for FY 2016 would be increased by the same percentage above 3%.
+Additional Information or Negotiation is Required

+Ace pledged at the Details of an incentive plan The Authority has estimated \$3M (25%)

+March 17, 2016 Board need to be negotiated. as a loss of T2 parking revenue and

+Meeting "to keep proposed an alternate incentive

+revenues at current structure.
+Following the June 13, 2016

+levels during the board meeting, staff met with Ace

+parking plaza regarding the incentive structure and

+construction."
+Option both parties conceptually agree that in

+#2: Performance-based the event of a contract extension, we will

+Incentive Management endeavor to a negotiate performance-

+Fees: \$200,000 if based incentive structure.
+Terms of the

+-

+annual parking Authority's proposed incentive structure

+revenues reach which were not agreed to by Ace include

+\$42,000,000 the following:

+(attainment of Ace would provide comprehensive

+revenue thresholds; analyses and work with Authority

+to be determined in Staff on the viability of implementing

+the revised revenue enhancement proposals.

+agreement) Any such proposals jointly agreed to be implemented would be funded by

+be implemented would be funded by

+Ace.

+In the event total parking revenue in

+FY 2017 exceeds total actual parking

+revenue for FY 2016, the Authority

+would reimburse Ace the amount(s)

+expended by Ace on such projects.

+In the event revenue enhancement

+proposals introduced by Ace are

+implemented and prove to

+successfully enhance parking

+revenue by more than \$1 million in

+total in FY 2017, Ace would be

+eligible to receive an incentive

+payment equal to 10% of the parking

+revenue which is in excess of the FY

+2016 total actual parking revenue.

+The incentive for FY 2017 would cap

+at \$250,000.

+For purposes of determining eligibility

+for reimbursement of project costs and

+the incentive payment described in the

+bullets above: In the event

+enplanements increase by more than

+3% for FY 2017 versus FY 2016, the

+total actual parking revenue threshold

+for FY 2016 would be increased by the

+same percentage above 3%.

+1